F.N.B. Corporation (FNB) Fundamental and Technical Analysis Explained

 FNB Market Performance

-FNB stocks went up by 1.40% for the week, with the monthly jump of 5.70% and a quarterly performance of 26.07%, while its annual performance rate touched -24.36%.
-The simple moving average for the period of the last 20 days is 4.53% for FNB stocks with the simple moving average of -16.38% for the last 200 days.
+FNB stocks went down by -5.69% for the week, with the monthly drop of -0.13% and a quarterly performance of 7.16%, while its annual performance rate touched -28.89%.
+The simple moving average for the period of the last 20 days is -0.71% for FNB stocks with the simple moving average of -19.49% for the last 200 days.

 Analysts’ Opinion on F.N.B.
 Corporation (NYSE:FNB)